-We hold several theme days relating to Language and Literacy across the year such as World Book Day and House Vocabulary Day and we nurture the fun and excitement that comes with all aspects of English learning and develop lifelong readers.
+We hold several theme days relating to Language and Literacy across the year such as World Book Day and we nurture the fun and excitement that comes with all aspects of English learning and develop lifelong readers.

-In Key Stage 2, story journeys include Achieving the Impossible and Chaos to Calm.
 Throughout KS2 the students move from decoding words to interpretation.
 Our students leave KS2 as fluent, confident readers.
 The students develop their stamina for writing by applying the skills they have learnt to extended pieces of writing in a wide range of genres using characters, dialogue and high level, imaginative vocabulary.